NilsPlaehn/ORACLE/README.md

 Contains a Mathematica script to derive the aliasing correction equations.
 If you cannot open Mathematica files, the script is also available as the pdf file "Aliasing_Correction_derivation.pdf", to understand the individual steps to obtain those equations.

+8) E1_derivation.nb
+Contains a Mathematica script to derive the analytical expression for E1 in the paper (Eq.[7]).
+Alternatively a pdf file is also available as "E1_derivation.pdf"

+9) M0_derivation.nb
+Contains a Mathematica script to derive the analytical expression for M0 in the paper (Eq.[9]).
+Alternatively a pdf file is also available as "M0_derivation.pdf"

 ***********
 One complete phantom and volunteer data set is available for download in the following public zenodo repository: